How to communicate with clients effectively: 4 tips for Developers

 A: Be transparent

 Some projects can get complicated and that is part of our job.
 There is nothing wrong with working a little bit longer to produce quality work as long as you explain why it is taking longer.
 In some situations, when the team is big, it is best to be transparent with your project manager or project lead.

 4. Be willing to say 'no'

 A software developer should always provide his or her best advice on any project.
-Like any good craftsman, it is best to warn the customer when their requirement is inappropriate.
+Like any good craftsman, it is best to warn the customer when their requirement is not going to produce the desired result.
 Let them know your reasons and try to find another, better solution to present to them.

 To sum up, managing expectations and ensuring you really know what your client wants is important.
-Often the client is not tech savvy and so it’s important to tune down the tech speak to normal language.
+Often the client is not as fluent in technical language and so it’s important to tune down the tech speak.
 Last but not least, if you are going to tell the client 'no' on something, be prepared to explain why.

 |Quan Tran, Developer, Speedwell